erinliu1/Muscle_Fatigue/README.md

 - Saves the IMU data as `imu_data.csv`
 - Saves the indices of the segment intervals as `repetitions.csv`
 - Saves the Borg logs as `borg.csv`

+# `Data` folder

+## `Participants` folder
+Where the participants IMU data, borg data, repetitions data, and basic info data are saved

+## `Features Data` folder
+Where the extracted features from the participants data are stored.

+# `Scripts` folder
+Scripts for data preprocessing, participant information overview, model training, and example of how to run inference.